Furkhtmensch/CustomCImplementations/README.md

-  nprint.h is a header composed of 3 functions, two of which serve as support for convertion from integer to string format and float/double to string format, the latter with as many decimal places as you wish (255 limit, close enough.
-Logically, you can change it). nprint() is a function which is similar to python's print() (helpful for people who prefer python's simplicity and flexibility with the print() function), although it supports printf() %<char> way of working for every string passed to the function.
+  print.h is a header composed of 3 functions, two of which serve as support for convertion from integer to string format and float/double to string format, the latter with as many decimal places as you wish (255 limit, close enough.
+Logically, you can change it in the CIOTools.h file). print() is a function which is similar to python's print() (helpful for people who prefer python's simplicity and flexibility with the print() function), although it supports printf() %<char> (mostly the same, although customizable, I guess) way of working for every string passed to the function.
 The only downside (yet) is having to pass either NULL or 0 as the final argument (will attempt to remove the need for it).
 It's necessary because I haven't found a way to check when the end of arguments is reached.